 When is produce available in Alaska?

-The prime time for produce in Alaska is June through November, however, some produce like potatoes, are available all year long.
+The prime time for produce in Alaska is June through November, however, some produce like potatoes, are available almost all year long.

 Where can I get Alaska Grown meat?